 ASX's total ESG risk score

-Socially conscious investors use ESG scores to screen how an investment aligns with their worldview, and ASX's overall score of 23.55 (as at 07/31/2020) is excellent – landing it in it in the 19th percentile of companies rated in the same sector.
+Socially conscious investors use ESG scores to screen how an investment aligns with their worldview, and ASX's overall score of 25.6 (as at 01/01/2019) is pretty good – landing it in it in the 20th percentile of companies rated in the same sector.

 ESG scores are increasingly used to estimate the level of risk a company like ASX is exposed to within the areas of "environmental" (carbon footprint, resource use etc.), "social" (health and safety, human rights etc.), and "governance" (anti-corruption, tax transparency etc.).